The OER Knowledge Cloud makes use of cookies. By continuing, you consent to this use. More information.

 Access to education is not freely available to all.
 Open Educational Resources (OERs) have the potential to change the playing field in terms of an individual’s right to education.
 The Open University in the United ...

-Match: distance education; higher education; open education; Canada
+Match: distance education; higher education; open education; canada

-Match: higher education; open licensing; Canada; North America
+Match: higher education; open education; publishing

 Eight patterns of open textbook adoption in British Columbia